shaundon/codakuma-website/personal-best.markdown

 ### Inexpensive one-time purchase

 Personal Best is free to use, with an in-app purchase to unlock Personal Best Pro.
-No recurring subscription or annoying upsells, like other fitness apps.
+No recurring subscription or annoying upsells like other fitness apps.

 ## Related posts